Grouse: Feeding and habits

-Grouse feed mainly on vegetation—buds, catkins, leaves, and twigs—which typically accounts for over 95% of adults' food by weight.
+Grouse feed mainly on vegetation, with buds, catkins, leaves, and twigs typically accounting for over 95% of adults' food by weight.
 Thus, their diets vary greatly with the seasons.
 Hatchlings eat mostly insects and other invertebrates, gradually reducing their proportion of animal food to adult levels.
 Several of the forest-living species are notable for eating large quantities of conifer needles, which most other vertebrates refuse.
 To digest vegetable food, grouse have big crops and gizzards, eat grit to break up food, and have long intestines with well-developed caeca in which symbiotic bacteria digest cellulose.

 Forest species flock only in autumn and winter, though individuals tolerate each other when they meet.
-Prairie species are more social, and tundra species (ptarmigans, Lagopus) are the most social, forming flocks of up to 100 in winter.
+Prairie species are more social, and tundra species (ptarmigans, Lagopus) are the most social, forming flocks of up to 300 or more (exceptionally 1,000 in willow grouse) in winter.
 All grouse spend most of their time on the ground, though when alarmed, they may take off in a flurry and go into a long glide.

+Dispersal

-Most species stay within their breeding range all year, but make short seasonal movements; many individuals of the ptarmigan (called rock ptarmigan in the US) and willow grouse (called willow ptarmigan in the US) migrate hundreds of kilometers.
+Most species stay within their breeding range all year, but make short seasonal movements.
+Many individuals of the rock ptarmigan and willow grouse (called willow ptarmigan in the US) may however migrate hundreds of kilometres.
+Rock ptarmigan have been found in Iceland in winter with Greenland-origin minerals in their gizzards, having crossed the 300 km wide Denmark Strait, and a bird ringed in summer on Disko Island off the west coast of Greenland was recovered over 1000 km further south in Qaqortoq the following winter.